Bice Mizzi: Performances

-Her first notable performance was in May 1909, where she performed a classical music recital at the Manoel Theatre.
+In May 1909, Mizzi performed a classical music recital at the Manoel Theatre.
 This performance took place under the patronage of the Bishop of Malta Pietro Pace and it was organised in aid of the Sisters of St. Joseph, Sliema.
 Various newspapers published reviews of this performance: "Pjanista ta'dauc il ftit snin u ta' dic il ħila hecc cbira ftit haun f'id-dinja u għalhekk għandna biex niftaħru u biex nifirħu" (A pianist so young and of such great skill there are few in this world and that is why we should be proud and happy).
 "Bice è un piccolo Mozart" (Bice is a little Mozart).

 She also performed a concert in aid of the Valletta Society of St. Vincent de Paul.
 This vocal and instrumental concert took place on Sunday 1 May 1910 at the Cinematograph Theatre in Cospicua.

-In June 1911, at the age of 11, she gave one of the most important performances of her career, when she performed in the 'Scarlatti Hall' at the Conservatorio di Musica Vincenzo Bellini in Palermo.
+The next year, at the age of 11, she performed in the 'Scarlatti Hall' at the Conservatorio di Musica Vincenzo Bellini in Palermo.
 This concert was under the patronage of H.E. the Princess of Castelreale.
 A critic from Milan’s Rassegna Melodrammatica wrote the following after Bice's performance: “A concert has been held in the Scarlatti Hall of the Royal Conservatorio of Music in Palermo, in which the protagonist was 11-year old Bice Vassallo of Malta.
 She has been described as a true prodigy of the piano.
 The distinguished if diffident audience gave her full honours of a complete triumph”.

 In 1912 she performed at the Royal Opera House in Valletta.
-The following is an excerpt from a local newspaper:"Bice Vassallo, li tant żgħira tista' tokgħod mal kbar pjanisti ta barra, għad ġurnata tkiegħed isimha ma ta dauk li għall ħila tagħhom ma jmutu katt" (Bice Vassallo, who is so young has a place among the great foreign pianists, will one day have her name among those who, due to their skill, will never die).Following another concert at the Royal Opera House in Valletta in 1914, the following was said about the young pianist:"Come chiamare la pianista quattordicenne?
-Noi la chiameremmo fenomenale" (What to call the fourteen year old pianist?
-We shall call her phenomenal).In 1923, the same year her father died, she performed a recital at Wigmore Hall in London.
-"Bice Vassallo è vanto ed onore di Malta" (Bice Vassallo is the pride and honour of Malta".
+In 1923, the same year her father died, she performed a recital at Wigmore Hall in London.

 On 18 October 1946 she performed at a concert by Maltese composer Carmelo Pace conducted by Francesco Bellizzi at the British Institute in Valletta.
-Another notable performance was the one she gave in 1952 at the University Hall at the Phoenicia Hotel in Floriana.
+She also performed in 1952 at the University Hall at the Phoenicia Hotel in Floriana.